QualiChain/course_recommendation/README.md

 2. go to /app/views/ folder using this command: `cd /app/views`
 3. and then  execute this command: `python -m flask run`

+### Join Courses and Skills tables

+Initially before running Course Recommendation module you should execute the following command in orded to have a merged table that contains Courses and Skills.

+`docker exec python join_tables_skill_courses.py`

 ### Recommendation API example usage

 **Recommendations using ElasticSearch Functionalities**